mmcc-xx/BirdCAGE/README.md

 # Newest stuff
 (listed newest first)
+- Pushed an image for V2.4 of the model for amd64 - arm64 will be done in a couple hours.
+New model is supposed to be more better (see the BirdNET-Analyzer repo for infomation) but it is definitely more slower.
+So V2.3 is still there under the same image name, the new model is at mmcc73/birdnetserverv2.4:latest.
+This has been noted in the docker-compose file
 - Added annual report.
 Also, BirdNET released a new model - I need to look into what it will take to pick that up.
 - Prettied up the daily summary and weekly report and added a monthly report
 - Added a Weekly report.
 Lemme know how you like it.
 I plan to add monthly and annual, as well as specific bird species reports.